-Format: This tool is an online survey.
+This tool is an online survey.
 This tool should be completed by a coordinator of the SRTS plan.
-Access the online assessment here: https://apps.health.state.mn.us/redcap/surveys/?s=CN7Y8PDEAW.
+Access the online assessment here:

+The parent survey can be completed by parents on paper or online.
 If your SRTS plan is for multiple schools, please answer on behalf of all of the schools collectively.
-You can provide details about a particular school or strategy in the open-ended questions.
+You can provide details about a particular school or strategy in the openended questions.

-Frequency: Complete this tool annually.
+Complete this tool annually.